alexlazar123/Project-1-Functional-Web-Calculator/README.md

 ## 📝 The Process

 Most calculator projects online are too basic.
 I wanted a refined, clean easy to use version so i made my own.
-I focused on making something simple but polished.
+I focused on making something polished.
 I wanted it to be enjoyable to use.
 I spent a lot of time making the buttons feel smooth when you press them and adding nice hover effects.
 The hardest part was getting the actual buttons working properly.
 I wanted it to handle things like adding, subtracting, decimals, percentages and operations without breaking.